strdr4605/strdr4605.github.io/posts/2024-02-06-react-native-lexical.md

 +    "prepare": "npm run build -- --no-watch",
 ```

-Only now we can import the output of web app into react-native-webview:
+Only now we can import the output of the web app into react-native-webview:

 ```diff-tsx[class="diff-highlight"]
  import { StyleSheet, Text, View } from "react-native";